ttrt

 ttrt read --section outputs out.ttnn

-ttrt read --section all out.ttnn
+ttrt read --section op_stats out.ttnn

 ttrt read --section all out.ttnn --clean-artifacts